deonpollard/HSO/README.md

 3. trigger offload on a schedule

 > [!NOTE]
-> When using Zapier and others offering WebHook facilities a one can access a lot more SmartSheet events.
-For example one can
+> When using Zapier and others offering WebHook facilities one can access a lot more SmartSheet events.
-> 1. trigger event when backup-is-requested or enable any of the following
+> For example one can trigger event when backup-is-requested
-> 2. (Current list of Events)[https://developers.smartsheet.com/api/smartsheet/event-types]
+> (Current list of Events)[https://developers.smartsheet.com/api/smartsheet/event-types]

 ### External events